Godotcoffee/nurupo/README.md

 Using `Apache Maven 3.5.2` when testing

 ## Web
-Nodejs is required for Frontend.
+Nodejs is required for frontend.
 ```
 cd frontend/originJS
 npm install && npm server run